 We would like to highlight the involvement of the following team members:

-The Thailand Electroplating Professional Network (=TEPNET), an industry cluster initiative with a core group consisting of more than 50 companies, was founded in 2015.
+The Thailand Electroplating Industrial Network Association (=TEPNET; formerly known as Thailand Electroplating Professional Network), an industry cluster initiative with a core group consisting of more than 50 companies, was founded in 2015.
 It combines the three elements industry, education and government, and is striving to:

 To attain these objectives, the ability to rely on an available and skilled workforce continuously is essential.
 This was one of the key outcomes of a survey conducted by TEPNET in 2016.
 It was also mentioned in several internal workshops and discussions that starting in 2017 lasting up to-date.
 Other issues, such as reducing energy consumption, the efficient use of metals like nickel, zinc, copper and chrome as well as precious metals, correct wastewater treatment and environmental protection, further underline the need for skilled workers.

 At present, though, there are no suitable technical and vocational education and training (=TVET) programs in Thailand capable of covering the industry’s requirements.

 The project therefore aims at supporting the Thai electroplating industry and TEPNET by defining training and education needs, as well as at developing suitable measures that can be effectively anchored within the industry to help reskill and upskill the workforce.